The Magnum Ice Cream Company N.V. research snapshot

 MICC AI Trading Strategy Framework

 The MICC AI trading strategy is a rules-based framework, not personalized advice.
-It combines company-reported business evidence, technical confirmation, position sizing, and clear invalidation levels for a newly listed consumer-staples spinoff.
+It combines company-reported H1 2026 evidence, technical confirmation, position sizing, and clear invalidation levels for a consumer-staples spinoff that is still consolidating after a strong rally.

 Trend-following setup

-Look for MICC to hold above the $17.40 short moving-average zone and break the $19.00 to $19.93 resistance band with improving volume before treating upside momentum as confirmed.
+Look for MICC to hold above the $18.42 short moving-average zone and break the $18.84 resistance band, then the $19.14 to $19.93 high zone, with improving volume before treating upside momentum as confirmed.

 Mean-reversion setup

-If MICC pulls back toward $16.00 to $17.40 without a thesis break, compare price stabilization with organic sales updates, adjusted EBITDA margin progress, free cash flow normalization, and Unilever sell-down headlines.
+If MICC pulls back toward $17.37 to $17.84 without a thesis break, compare price stabilization with organic sales updates, Adjusted EBITDA margin progress, free cash flow, and Türkiye and Unilever sell-down headlines before adding.

 Do not average down only because the brands are familiar.
-Define maximum loss and re-check leverage and TSA cash costs first.
+Define maximum loss and re-check leverage, TSA cash costs, and the August 15, 2026 Türkiye compliance milestone first.

 Fundamental monitor

-Lower the rating if organic growth falls below about 3%, margins stall, or free cash flow stays structurally weak after one-time separation cash leaves the base.
+Lower the rating if organic growth falls below about 3%, margins stall, free cash flow turns negative again, the Türkiye matter escalates, or net debt rises further after integration spending.

 Investment research summary